 Magma can be erupted in a variety of ways.
 Sometimes molten rock simply pours from the vent as fluid lava flows.
 It can also shoot violently into the air as dense clouds of rock shards (tephra) and gas.
 Larger fragments fall back around the vent, and clouds of tephra may move down the slope of the volcano under the force of gravity.
 Ash, tiny pieces of tephra the thickness of a strand of hair, may be carried by the wind only to fall to the ground many miles away.
 The smallest ash particles may be erupted miles into the sky and carried many times around the world by winds high in the atmosphere before they fall to the ground.

-USGS scientists monitor 161 active and potentially active volcanoes that are erupting now or could erupt at some point in the future.
+USGS scientists monitor over 160 active and potentially active volcanoes in the United States.
+Some of these are erupting now and others could erupt at some point in the future.
 Most of these volcanoes are located in Alaska, a state where eruptions occur almost every year.
 The rest of the volcanoes are located throughout the American West, and in Hawaii (see our volcano activity map for their locations).
 Kīlauea volcano on the Island of Hawai‘i is one of the most active volcanoes on Earth.
 It has been erupting almost nonstop since 1983!

 There are about 1,350 potentially active volcanoes worldwide, not counting the volcanoes under the oceans.
 About 500 of these have erupted in the past 100 years.
 Many of these are located around the Pacific Ocean in what is known as the "Ring of Fire."
 In the U.S., volcanoes along the west coast and in Alaska (Aleutian volcanic chain) are part of the Ring of Fire, while Yellowstone and Hawaiian volcanoes form over a "hot spot."

 See the Eruption, Earthquakes, and Emissions around the world since 1960.